ashvinnj/sep23test/README.md

 # sep23test
-# This is my attempt to follow Professor's git commands
+This repository was created to practice and follow the professor's Git commands lesson.
+Many thanks for the helpful tips; the documentation was incredibly helpful!